Fastdruid/PiStorm2K/Version2.1/ISSUES.md

 ## v2.1
 1) Rotation on placement appears wrong when placing order on JLCPCB - Manually rotate all chips to match footprints.
+2) BOSS pulldown 1k is not enough, use 0 Ohm or less

 ## v2.0